 Texas Cataract Treatments at Eye Center of Texas

 If cataracts are affecting your quality of life, your doctor may recommend surgery.
-Cataract surgery involves removal of the clouded lens and replacement with a clear, artificial lens.
-Eye Center of Texas uses an innovative laser cataract surgery procedure that can help surgeons provide patients with better quality of vision.
+Cataract surgery involves the removal of the clouded lens and replacement with a clear, artificial lens.
+Eye Center of Texas uses an innovative laser cataract surgery procedure that can help surgeons provide patients with a better quality of vision.